allons42/eBiota/README.md

 ## Introduction

-We developed eBiota, a platform for the *ab initio* design of artificial microbial communities with desired functions from a large bacterial seed pool, including maximal production or degradation efficiency of specified compounds.
-To achieve this, three novel algorithms are embedded in eBiota: CoreBFS, ProdFBA, and DeepCooc.
-CoreBFS is a graph-based, breadth-first search (BFS) algorithm for rapidly determining whether a bacterium has metabolic pathways from substrates to intermediates and/or from intermediates to products.
-Noting that *ab initio* designing artificial microbial communities from such a large seed pool is computationally expensive, CoreBFS allows efficient searches at acceptable computational cost through pre-stored molecules and metabolic pathways.
-ProdFBA is a multi-step FBA algorithm that infers metabolic flux distributions for microbial communities with potential optimum production (or degradation) efficiency while ensuring biomass.
-Compared with classical FBA, ProdFBA provides more artificial microbial communities with the potential to generate target products.
-DeepCooc is a deep learning algorithm for predicting the co-occurrence of microbial communities, which provides insight into microbial co-existence.
+We developed eBiota to *ab initio* design microbial communities with desired functions from a large-scale bacterial seed pool and predict their behaviors.
+These desired functions include maximizing the production or degradation efficiency of specified compounds, primary goals in the field of constructing microbial factories.
+To achieve this, eBiota integrates three novel algorithms: CoreBFS, ProdFBA, and DeepCooc, significantly reducing cost and time, with these savings increasing exponentially as the number of members in the microbial community grows.
+CoreBFS is a graph-based search algorithm that determines whether a bacterium has complete metabolic pathways from substrates (or intermediates) to products (or intermediates).
+CoreBFS completes the search efficiently, within acceptable costs and timeframes, by memorizing molecules and metabolic pathways.
+ProdFBA, an extension of classical FBA, is a multi-step optimization algorithm based on GEM for individual bacteria and MCMM for communities.
+ProdFBA infers metabolic flux distributions for microbial communities with potential optimum production (or degradation) efficiency, providing a large number of microbial communities capable of efficiently producing (or degrading) the target compound.
+DeepCooc is a novel deep learning algorithm that uses residual neural networks (ResNet) to predict high-order co-occurrence in microbial communities, shedding light on microbial co-existence.
+DeepCooc’s performance is significantly superior to common machine learning methods, with an accuracy increased by more than 24.7%, and AUROC (area under the receiver operating characteristic curve) increased by more than 14.0%.

+**For more usage and tutorials, see the [documentation](https://ebiota.readthedocs.io/en/latest/index.html).**

 ![workflow](img/Fig1.png)